jlam01/jlam01-machine-learning/july20.md

 ![image](https://user-images.githubusercontent.com/67992204/88450269-bf786a00-ce1b-11ea-8537-fad73de232fb.png)

 This graph above represents the training (red) and validation (blue) accuracy.
-Around the 6th epoch is where the graph spikes **Loss:**
+Around the 6th epoch is where the graph spikes which is where the training of the model is most likely should come to a halt.

+**Loss:**

 ![image](https://user-images.githubusercontent.com/67992204/88450277-ca32ff00-ce1b-11ea-914f-655d6d1a386a.png)

+This graph represents the training (red) and validation (blue) loss.
+Similarly to the accuracy graph, there is a massive spike at the 6th epoch which is where training of the model should most likely come to a halt.

 **Dogs and Cats:**
 ![image](https://user-images.githubusercontent.com/67992204/88450326-29910f00-ce1c-11ea-9340-8cf05cb4df22.png)